ludwig-lang/ludwig-lang/docs/src/index.md

 String literals are surrounded with backquotes.

-A slightly more complex example:
+Let's now consider a slightly more complex example:
 ```
 # Let's define a function first
 [= hello [\ [name]